 Get three piles going: keep, donate and dump.
 Box things up that you are keeping but don’t use daily.
 This pile is for books, season things and extra kitchen items.
 Immediately donate and dump anything you don’t want to keep.
 Remove excess pictures and items from walls, counters and shelves.
 Rent a storage unit to store everything.
 Give every surface a thorough cleaning once you get everything out.

 Trick #2: Position Furniture

 The decluttering process should have removed excess items including the oversized recliner that sat in the middle of the living room.
 Less is better when staging a home.
 Many experts will tell you that you don’t need to rent furniture to effectively stage the home.
-Your Kingsport TN realtor is a great resource to help walk through the home and position furniture in each room.
+Your Johnson City realtor is a great resource to help walk through the home and position furniture in each room.